grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 Hemi had exceptional ears for sonar.
 He stood next to her and put the headphones on and his eyes lost focus as he listened.
 The tips of his thick brown fingers rested on the top of the directional control wheel and eased it back and forth across the contact's heading.

-"Very small surface craft, and moving... unusual though, and not just because it is tiny and in the deep ocean.
+"Very small surface craft, and moving... unusual though --- and not just because it is tiny and in the deep ocean.
 It seems like it has almost no hull sound.
-I don't really hear any wake running along it."
+I do not hear any wake running along it."

 "Can you calculate a range?"

 "It is close.
-Let's see."
+Let me see."
 He looked at the dials of the sonar unit and scribbled some numbers on a scrap paper.
 "2 nautical miles, thereabouts maybe?
-I think you should be able to see it with the scope."
+I think you should be able to see it with the periscope."

 Percy nodded and climbed up into the control compartment.
 She raised the periscope up and spun it around to the bearing of the target.
 She rolled the scope barrel slowly back and forth along the horizon line, where the dark gray of the water press-fit up against the light gray of the sky.
 With the _Prospect_ on the surface, and the scope up, she could see something like ten nautical miles on a clear day.
 This was as good as vision ever got on a submarine.

+[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

 "Even if it were a fucking canoe... at two miles away I should be able to see it."
 There was nothing but unblemished gray fields in her scope.
 She double-checked the bearing with Hemi.